 - Follow all policies and procedures regarding confidentiality of youth and families.

-What is a restorative community accountability board hearing?
+What is a restorative community board hearing?

 Not all teens need the power of the court system to help them improve their choices and that’s where the Diversion process comes in – as a community response that holds first-time juvenile offenders accountable for their actions.

-The CAB process is as follows:
+The RCB process is as follows:

-CAB volunteers review youth’s initial intake information (police report, intake questionnaire, staff notes).
+Volunteers review youth’s initial intake information (police report, intake questionnaire, staff notes).

-CAB volunteers agree on a restorative contract and explain the contract expectations to the youth and parent/guardian.
+Volunteers agree on a restorative contract and explain the contract expectations to the youth and parent/guardian.